comet73/Einkaufszettel/README.md

 # Einkaufszettel
-Webapplication manage a grocery shopping list.
+Webapplication to manage a grocery shopping list.